kr1tzy/reactparticles.js/README.md

 - You can create and downloaded your config files from [the particle.js site](http://vincentgarreau.com/particles.js/).
 Customize to your liking and click the _download current config (json)_ button.

+## Todo

+### Inside ReactParticles.js

+- Pass the config as a prop or factory instead of fetching such a small JSON file.
+- Merge original particles.js into this project to lose the dependency and complete the list below.
+- Build homepage

+### Inside Particles.js

+- Build components around a class instead of id for component composability
+- Refactor so the Particles.js library doesn't appear in global scope.
+- More control over responsiveness

 ## Acknowledgements

  [Vincentgarreau](https://github.com/VincentGarreau) for the original [particles.js](http://vincentgarreau.com/particles.js/).

-### Todo

-- Pass the config as a prop or a factory instead of fetching for such a small .json.
-- Build components around a class instead of id for composibility of components
-- Importing the library causes the underlying particles lib to appear in global scope.
-Fix if possible.
-Might have to fork particles.js
-- More control over responsiveness
-- Build homepage

 ---